Genivia/ugrep/README.md

                   defined or `less'.
 Enables --heading and --line-buffered.

            --pretty[=WHEN]
-                  When output is sent to a terminal, enables --color, --heading, -n, --sort, --tree and -T when not explicitly disabled.
+                  When output is sent to the terminal, enables options --color, --heading, -n, --sort, --tree and -T when not explicitly disabled.
                   WHEN can be `never', `always', or `auto'.
 The default is `auto'.

            -Q[=DELAY], --query[=DELAY]
                   Query mode: start a TUI to perform interactive searches.
 This